The lineup of supercars announced for the RM Sotheby’s Petersen Museum sale 2018 include a Miura, F40, 959, GT40, 918 and P1.

 RM Sotheby’s Los Angeles 2018 Petersen Automotive Museum Sale

-RM Sotheby’s is scheduling its first Los Angeles sale for 8 December 2018 at the Petersen Automotive Museum.
-Around 70 cars and automobilia will be on offer.
+RM Sotheby’s scheduled its first Los Angeles sale for 8 December 2018 at the Petersen Automotive Museum offering 68 cars and and around 80 lots of automobilia.

 Supercars at RM Sotheby’s Los Angeles 2018 Petersen Museum Sale